Psychasthenia

 Psychasthenia was a psychological disorder characterized by phobias, obsessions, compulsions, or excessive anxiety.
 The term is no longer in psychiatric diagnostic use, although it still forms one of the ten clinical subscales of the popular self-report personality inventories MMPI and MMPI-2.
+It is also one of the fifteen scales of the Karolinska Scales of Personality.

-Signs and symptoms
+MMPI

 The MMPI subscale 7 describes psychasthenia as akin to obsessive-compulsive disorder, and as characterised by excessive doubts, compulsions, obsessions, and unreasonable fears.
 The psychasthenic has an inability to resist specific actions or thoughts, regardless of their maladaptive nature.
 In addition to obsessive-compulsive features, the scale taps abnormal fears, self-criticism, difficulties in concentration, and guilt feelings.
 The scale assesses long-term (trait) anxiety, although it is somewhat responsive to situational stress as well.

 The psychasthenic has insufficient control over their conscious thinking and memory, sometimes wandering aimlessly and/or forgetting what they were doing.
 Thoughts can be scattered and take significant effort to organize, often resulting in sentences that do not come out as intended, therefore making little sense to others.
 The constant mental effort and characteristic insomnia induces fatigue, which worsens the condition.
 Symptoms can possibly be greatly reduced with concentration exercises and therapy, depending on whether the condition is psychological or biological.